rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 like this:

 .. code-block:: yaml
-   :linenothreshold: 5
-   :linenos:

-    mapping:
+   1   mapping:
-     version: RAX-1
+   2    version: RAX-1
-     description: |-
+   3    description: |-
-       The default policy.
-All attributes are in the expected location in the SAML assertion.
+   4      The default policy.
+All attributes are in the expected location 5      in the SAML assertion.
-     rules:
+   6    rules:
-     - local:
+   7    - local:
-         user:
+   8        user:
-           domain: "{D}"
+   9          domain: "{D}"
-           name:   "{D}"
+   10         name:   "{D}"
-           email:  "{D}"
+   11         email:  "{D}"
-           roles:  "{D}"
+   12         roles:  "{D}"
-           expire: "{D}"
+   13         expire: "{D}"

 Next Steps
 ==========